asadprodhan/phyloTree/README.md

 ```

 - “zzz_mrbayes_parameters.nex” contains the analysis run parameters.
-You can modify them
+You can modify them.
+See the explanation below.

 - however, you must keep the file name same, i.e., “zzz_mrbayes_parameters.nex”